ajeydudhe/workflow-lite/README.md

 For this example, we will create a simple workflow with following string operations:
 * **ReverseStringActivity** takes a string as input and returns reverse string.
 * **AlternateCaseActivity** takes a string as input and returns a string with every alternate character having opposite case e.g. input = abcd; output = aBcD

-The workflow will take a string inout and if the string starts with vowels then we simply reverse the string else we return the string with alternate case.
+The workflow will take a string input and if the string starts with vowels then we simply reverse the string else we return the string with alternate case.

 ### ReverseStringActivity
 The ReverseStringActivity class will be as follows: